justinli00/leviathan/README.md

 The first two directories, svn-repo and svn-installer, should persist between workflow runs.
 The last three directories are sparsely checked out in order to upload build and/or test artifacts, and then are promptly deleted.

-_Work is being done to store build and test artifacts via Dropbox instead of SVN.
-This README will be updated accordingly once this feature has been completed._

 To run any tests you have written, create a folder in your Unity project called Hooks.
 The folder structure should look something like this:
 - svn-repo/                 | _The directory containing the Unity project._
     - _Unity Folders_/      | _The folders containing the assets, packages, project settings, etc. for your project